Teradata/developer-resources/docs/install-ai-unlimited/quickstart/install-ai-unlimited-using-docker.md

 4. Install [Docker Compose](https://docs.docker.com/compose/install/).

-5. Create a **ai-unlimited.yml** file containing the code for your CSP.
+5. Create an **ai-unlimited.yml** file containing the code for your CSP.

 :::note
 The following example uses a local volume to store your CSP credentials.
 You can create a separate YML file containing CSP environment variables, and run the Docker Compose file.
 For other options, see [AI Unlimited GitHub: Deploy with Docker Compose](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/docker/README.md).